marcusharpe/latinus-translatorus/README.md

 # latinus-translatorus
-English to PigLatin or PigGreek translator.
-(Fun School Assignment)

-Writted in C# using Windows Forms App (.Net Framework).
+English to PigLatin or PigGreek translator writted in C# using Windows Forms App (.Net Framework).

 ![alt text][logo]